-You know, we were talking about the controversy that was behind stopping people from understanding the health benefit of the low carbohydrate meal plan or meal.
+You know, we were talking about the controversy that was behind stopping people from understanding the health benefits of the low carbohydrate meal plan or meal.
 And as a result of that, we’ve uncovered some of the things that people might not yet realize about the little conspiracies that go on.

 To keep something that’s been going on for 30 or 40 years to continue going those conspiracies and unable to sustain themselves when good people go ahead and put their name on the line put your life on the line, put everything on the line to just do the right thing and help people.

 And that, how is it that that is not giving him at least enough credibility that people don’t get curious and his colleagues when I say colleagues, just in a general broad sense don’t go wow.
-Like if I was in Gary shoes.
+Like if I were in Gary’s shoes.
 What would I want to happen to me?
 And would I allow other people to influence whether or not I end up staying on the planet or not?

-And I just can’t believe that even though Gary was a doctor, he was healing his own neurological condition.
+And I just can’t believe that even though Gary was a doctor, he was healing his neurological condition.
 He was then trying to support people who are healing from other health conditions.
 Even then it wasn’t enough for the medical boards to go.

-Amazingly, Bill Gary provided the Medical Board of Tasmania with I think, close to 1000 research papers that he actually printed out and highlighted all the important parts in it.
-So it wasn’t even just a big digital document, he would send it to them over the two and a half years.
+Amazingly, Bill Gary provided the Medical Board of Tasmania with I think, close to 1000 research papers that he printed out and highlighted all the important parts in it.
+So it wasn’t even just a big digital document, he would send it to them over two and a half years.

-And their ruling stated that even if LCHF which is what we call low carbohydrate, healthy fat principles, even if LCHF becomes accepted, best practice, you can never talk about it.
+And their ruling stated that even if LCHF which is what we call low carbohydrate, healthy fat principles, even if LCHF becomes accepted, as best practice, you can never talk about it.
 You know so I cannot believe the I don’t believe the attitude.
 I can’t understand that these are people who know Gary, because in Tasmania a pretty small.

 I tried sending through information where I found this man was working for sanitarium and, you know, different things to the board and they said, We don’t believe you.
-Or we believe the expert witness, not you.
+Or do we believe the expert witness, not you?
 It was just it was always put away and I think they never expected us to keep going.

 I think they made it very, very hard.
 Very hard on Gary he was trying to work he was still researching.
 He was talking.
 They were trying to silence him and they demanded a lot.
 This investigation process was very traumatic.